 Kypreos built a career on his tireless work ethic and made a name for himself for always having a positive influence on team morale.
-A medium-weight fighter, he squared off with the league’s toughest players, including Scott Stevens—anything to give his team an edge.
-Ultimately, he was brought to the New York Rangers to help them win the Stanley Cup in 1994—their first in 54 years—with the legendary Mark Messier.
+A medium-weight fighter, he squared off with the league’s toughest players, including Chris Simon, Joey Kocur, Tony Twist, and Scott Stevens—anything to give his team an edge.
+Ultimately, he was brought to the New York Rangers to help them win the Stanley Cup in 1994—their first in fifty-four years—with the legendary Mark Messier.
 And then he got to live his other dream: playing for his hometown team, the Toronto Maple Leafs.

 Revealing, fun, and brutally honest, Undrafted shows the challenges of being a pro player.
 It’s a story of the resilience it takes to prove yourself every night, and how the right attitude can lead to the greatest success, not only in the arena, but in life.

-Nick Kypreos is a Canadian retired professional ice hockey left winger who played eight seasons in the NHL for the Hartford Whalers, Washington Capitals, New York Rangers, and Toronto Maple Leafs.
-Following his retirement from the NHL in 1997, he became a top hockey analyst for Sportsnet over a 19-year broadcasting career.
+Nick Kypreos is a Canadian retired professional ice hockey left winger who played eight seasons in the NHL for the Washington Capitals, Hartford Whalers, New York Rangers, and Toronto Maple Leafs.
+In 1994, he won the Stanley Cup with the New York Rangers, helping the historic franchise end a fifty-four-year Cup drought.
+Following his retirement from the NHL in 1998, he started a new career as one of the first broadcasters for Sportsnet.
+Over twenty-one years on air, he became a top hockey analyst, culminating with a seat on Hockey Night in Canada.
 Connect with him on Twitter @RealKyper.